What are the best dog-friendly parks in Melbourne?

-There is no shortage of great dog-friendly parks in Melbourne.
-Whether you're a dog owner, a pet sitter or dog walker, these locations are ideal to take your pupper to run out some energy and meet some new pooch pals.
+There is no shortage of great dog parks in Melbourne.
+If you're a dog walker, these locations are ideal.
+Your dog can run out some energy in a safe space while meeting some new pooch pals.

 - Gasworks Park - Albert Park